csc-ubc-okanagan/workshops/docs/RDM_pt2-documentation.md

 ### Exercise

-Open UBC's Borealis collection, which is UBC's institutional data repository [https://borealisdata.ca/dataverse/ubc](https://borealisdata.ca/dataverse/ubc)
+Open UBC's Borealis collection, which is UBC's institutional data repository
+<a href="https://borealisdata.ca/dataverse/ubc" target="_blank">https://borealisdata.ca/dataverse/ubc</a>

 Using the search function, take a look at a few datasets in your field/discipline and think about the following questions: